jamesdoh0109/frontend-challenge-f24/README.md

     setCart([]);
     setCartCleared(true);
   }
-}, [router, cart, cartCleared, setCart]);
+}, [router, cart, cartCleared]);

+The `useEffect`

 ```
+The  `useEffect` hook will run after the initial rendering of the page, and if a student doesn't have anything in the cart, then it redirects back to the /courses page.
+On the other hand, if a student has at least one course in the cart, it will first clear the cart (indeed, a cart should become empty after a successful checkout), and then set `cartCleared` state to true.

 ### Mobile-Friendly

-The application looks good on the web, but it is not complete unless it is responsive (when screen size becomes mobile, for example).
-Here are the screenshots of some of the pages of Penn Course Cart, in both desktop and mobile views:
+Making a web application responsive is key to enhancing user experience (like tablets and mobile).
+Here are the screenshots of some of the pages of Penn Course Cart, both desktop and mobile:

 <div align="center">
   <div>